-Lecture 1 Primate phylogeny: a focus on chimps How did past and present ape diversity evolve? СС Lecture 2 Phylogeny and genomics: the case for and against the third chimpan What does the genetic difference between us and chimps imply?
-CC Lecture 3 Hominin evolution: the success of a bipedal ape Why, when and how did hominins evolve?
-RH Lecture 4 Hominin evolution in the Pleistocene Why, when and how did Homo sp. evolve?
-RH Lecture 5 Peopling of the World: divergence, dispersal and genetic drift How are the processes of gene flow and genetic drift inferred from genetic dat CC a?
-Lecture 6 Out of Africa: an overview of our migration history What were the big events in this story? СС Lecture 7 Genetic demography Did Homo sapiens evolve out of a speciation bottleneck?
+Lecture 1 Primate phylogeny: a focus on apes CC How did past and present ape diversity evolve?
+Lecture 2 Phylogeny and genomics: the case for and against the third chimpanz ee CC What does the genetic difference between us and chimps imply? cc Lecture 3 Hominin evolution: the success of a bipedal ape Why, when and how did hominins evolve?
+RH Lecture 4 Hominin evolution in the Pleistocene Why, when and how did Homo species. evolve?
+RH Lecture 5 Peopling of the World: divergence, dispersal and genetic drift How can we infer gene flow and drift from genetic data? СС Lecture 6 Out of Africa: an overview of our migration history What were the big events in this story? СС Lecture 7 Genetic demography Did modern humans evolve out of a speciation bottleneck?
 RH Lecture 8 Looking backwards from the present Who were our genealogical ancestors?
-RH Lecture 9 Meeting the relatives What did happen when anatomically modern humans met other members of t genus Homo ?
-CC he: Lecture 10 Modern humans settling down сс

-As cultural norms affect mate choice, what is their impact on the distributions of genetic diversity?
+RH Lecture 9 Meeting the relatives What are the evolutionary relationships between anatomically modern humans Neanderthals and Denisovans?
+CC s, Lecture 10 Modern humans settling down As cultural norms affect mate choice, what is their impact on the distributions of genetic diversity?
+CC of

 Lecture 11 Understanding human phenotype diversity What is the genetic basis of complex and quantitative traits?
-RH Lecture 12 Adaptation to diverse environments What is the genomic evidence for selective pressures?
-RH Lecture 13 Modern humans in communities What is the relationship between culture and selection? СС Lecture 14 Identity and identification What can DNA tell us about an individual?
+Lecture 12 Adaptation to diverse environments What is the genomic evidence for selective pressures?
+RH Lecture 13 Modern humans in communities What is the relationship between culture and selection?
+CC Lecture 14 Identity and identification What can DNA tell us about an individual?
 CC Lecture 15 Co-evolution and compromise What have been the evolutionary challenges of the Holocene?
 RH Lecture 16 Evolutionary demography Are humans still evolving?
-RH

-II.
-Human Evolution: Behaviour, Genes and Cultural Processes

-Lecturer: Dr Susana Carvalho (Institute of Human Sciences)

-1. Adaptations and Behavioural Ecology of Early Hominins SC 2.
-Standing Up for Your Life: Evolution of Bipedalism SC 3.
-Evolutionary Origins of Technology SC 4.
-Primate Archaeology: Breakthrough or Nonsense?
-SC 5.
+RH II.
+Human Evolution: Behaviour, Genes and Cultural Processes Timetable: 2nd Year HT (8 lectures) Lecturer: Dr Caroline Phillips (CP)and Dr Susana Carvalho (SC) (Institute of Hu Sciences) man Adaptations and Behavioural Ecology of Early Hominins Standing Up for Your Life: Evolution of Bipedalism Evolutionary Origins of Technology Primate Archaeology: Breakthrough or Nonsense?
 How Did Our Ancestors Think?
-Evolutionary Origins of Intelligence SC 6.
-How Did Our Ancestors Talk?
-Evolutionary Origins of Language SC 7.
-Evolutionary Origins of Hunting and Aggression SC 8.
-From hominin to Homo, and the evolution of modern human behaviour SC

-Practical Class: Hominin Evolution SC [See VII, below; this occurs in Trinity Term]
+Evolutionary Origins of Intelligence How Did Our Ancestors Talk?
+Evolutionary Origins of Language Evolutionary Origins of Hunting and Aggression From hominin to Homo, and the evolution of modern human behavious CP CP CP CP CP CP Practical Class: Hominin Evolution [See VII, below; this occurs in Trinity Term] SC